NOAA-OWP/nwm-fcst-mgr/README.md

 ```
 Usage: run-ngen-fcst.sh <forcing_file> <config_file> <output_path> [log_file] [venv_path]

-FORCING_FILE: Path to the NetCDF forcing file.
+FORCING_FILE: Path to the NetCDF forcing file or a folder containing csv forcing files for all catchments in the basin.
 CONFIG_FILE: Path to the config yaml file for a validation run (from ngen-cal).
 OUTPUT_PATH: Path to the folder to be created for storing inputs/outputs from running ngen.
 LOG_FILE (optional): Path to the output file where the script's output will be saved.
 Used when running in LOCAL or DOCKER environment